-Amanda created ICO-DANCE in part by developing the ideas of Rudolph Laban, an artist working within the field of contemporary dance in the 1900’s.
+Amanda created ICO-DANCE in part by developing the ideas of Rudolph Laban, a European artist working within the field of contemporary dance in the 1900’s.
 Along with other innovations, Laban developed a series of movement scales set within geometric forms, focusing on the five Platonic Solids, especially the icosahedron; symbolic of water, emotion and movement.

 In 2006 she undertook a two year professional development course, devised by the Laban Guild UK, in the practical application of Laban principles.
 Leaders and guest teachers included first and second generation Laban students (Walli Meier, Anna Carlisle, Valerie Preston-Dunlop, Geraldine Stephenson, Marion North and Warren Lamb).
 This training helped Amande develop her work with adults.